 \chapter{Compressed Data Structures}

 In this chapter we study data structures for representing strings and sets of integers.
 The goal is to design data structures using a space proportional to the compressed input.
 We will see two main notions of compressibility: worst-case entropy (used for sets of integers) and empirical entropy (used for string data structures).
-First, in Section \ref{sec: full-text indexing} we start with some classical uncompressed solutions.
+First, in Section \ref{sec: full-text indexing} we start with the pattern matching problem and give some classical uncompressed solutions.